-Trump To Speak At White House Saturday, First Public Event Since COVID-19 Diagnosis
+Trump To Speak At White House Saturday, 1st Public Event Since COVID-19 Diagnosis

 Updated at 4:47 p.m.
 ET